 andChkref

-columns - Rule Table by Payee
+columns - Rule Table by Payee: Assigns default Account Numbers based on the Payee

 Date